You’ve heard the horror stories, haven’t you?

 Which Is The Best VPN?

 The best VPN in my opinion is IPVanish.
-I have tried many different VPN providers over the years and IPVanish is hands down the best VPN for a number of reasons.
+I have tried many different VPN providers over the years and it’s hands down the best VPN for a number of reasons.
+Read my full IPVanish review for more details.

 Not only is it quick and easy to setup, but it’s also amazingly fast and doesn’t slow down your connection at all unlike many VPN providers I have tried.